hghcomphys/pantea/docs/installation.rst

 .. * `JAX`_: An `Autograd` and `XLA` framework for high-performance numerical computing

 `JAX`_ is the core of this package and its installation is necessary to use it.
-The CPU version of JAX is included in the installation of JAXIP.
+The CPU version of JAX is included, as dependency, in the default installation of JAXIP.

-For machines with an NVidia GPU, it is recommended to install JAX through `Conda` using the following command:
+For machines with an NVIDIA **GPU**, it is recommended to install JAX separately via `Conda` using the following command (only Linux users):

 .. code-block:: bash

-    conda install jax cuda-nvcc -c conda-forge -c nvidia
+    $ conda install jax cuda-nvcc -c conda-forge -c nvidia

 Please refer to the `JAX Install Guide`_ for full installation instructions.